achtaitaipai/odyc-doc/src/content/doc/4-helpers--1-sprite/en.md

 		.000.
 		00000
 		`
-const playerSprite = mergeSprite(basePlayerSprite, hatSprite)
+const playerSprite = mergeSprites(basePlayerSprite, hatSprite)
 ```

 <Aside>

-**Note:** The `mergeSprite` function creates a new sprite without modifying the original sprites.
+**Note:** The `mergeSprites` function creates a new sprite without modifying the original sprites.
 Non-transparent characters from later sprites will overwrite characters from earlier sprites at the same position.
 Transparent pixels (`.`) allow lower layers to show through.

 </Aside>